-The eqns \eqref{1301}--\eqref{1305} constitute the equations to solve for the eqns \eqref{1100}--\eqref{1101} coframe/spin-connection pair with $A_3=r$ defined in a diagonal orthonormal gauge.
-From this point, we can use any $A_1$--$A_2$ coframe ansatz and any gravity source as EoS, and then substitute in eqns \eqref{1301}--\eqref{1305} to find the solution for $F(T)$ and/or any other physical quantity in presence.
+In summary, eqns \eqref{1301}-\eqref{1305} are the basic eqns used in the present manuscript.
+One can use any $A_1$-$A_2$ coframe ansatz and any source as EoS parameter, and then find the solution for $F(T)$ form and any other physical quantity. eqns \eqref{1302}-\eqref{1305} are relevant for a weak massive graviton scenario that allows us to neglect the possible geometry-mass coupling effects.